k33g/k33g.github.com/_posts/2011-10-02-SENCHA-COFFEESCRIPT.md

 That's all.
 Launch it !

-If you don't know Senchatouch, try to do in javascript ... ;)
+If you don't know SenchaTouch, try to do it in javascript ... ;)